frasermince/evergreen/Output/Muzero.md

 Once we reach a state not yet added to the tree we add compute the reward and state from the dynamics function and the policy and value from the prediction function.
 We store all of this information in a new node in the search tree.
 The node is initialize with a visit count $N(s^{l},a)$ of 0, a state action value $Q(s^{l},a)$, and a policy $P(s^l, a)$ from the policy $p^l$.
 This means that the dynamics and prediction function are only called once per simulation upon expansion.

 ### Backup
-We end each simulation when an unexplored leaf node has been found.
-We add this node to the search tree with the computed reward and state.
-We then update the visit count and Q value of nodes visited within the simulation.
+Upon adding the new node we then backup the nodes along the path we traversed in the simulation.
+We update the visit count and Q value of nodes visited within the simulation using the following formula.

 $$
 Q(s^{k-1},a^k) := \frac{N(s^{k-1},a^k) \cdot Q(s^{k-1}, a^k) + G^k}{N(s^{k-1},a^k) + 1}